 - What are the benefits of dentures?
 What are the other alternatives to dentures?

 - What kind of dentures do I need? partial or complete dentures, implant-supported or traditional dentures?
 Which type best suits my needs and lifestyle?

 - How long will this process take from start to finish, if it’s something I can complete in one visit or over several visits/appointments (if so, how many)?
 Why might there be more than one session required?

 What to Expect During the Procedure

 Dentures are essential for a beautiful smile.
-There are many different dentures, and the dentist will recommend the most effective type based on your dental health, lifestyle, and budget.
-Two standard options include removable denture (full or partial denture) and dental implant denture.
+There are many different types of dentures, and the dentist will recommend the most effective type based on your dental health, lifestyle, and budget.
+Two standard options include removable dentures (full or partial dentures) and dental implant dentures.
 Removable tooth replacement requires you to take it off at night before bedtime while implants are secured in place all day long.
-Dental implants or fixed-denture treatment options involve attaching an artificial root permanently onto the jaw bone through surgery.
-The only time we would recommend implant denture over removable is if you’re healthy or don’t have any other natural tooth left.
+Dental implants or fixed-denture treatment options involve attaching an artificial root permanently to the jaw bone through surgery.
+The only time we would recommend implant dentures over removables is if you’re healthy or don’t have any other natural teeth left.